UPC/ravada/docs/docs/resize_hard_drive.rst

-How to expand a Ravada Windows guest's disk space
+How to extend a Ravada Windows guest's disk space
 =================================================

 More info: http://libguestfs.org/virt-resize.1.html#expanding-a-virtual-machine-disk